magento/devdocs/_includes/install/auth-json.md

  ### Create a GitHub personal access token

 {:.bs-callout .bs-callout-info}
  The Composer auth file requires the `github-oauth` property, but do not create a GitHub OAuth App.
-It's simpler to create a personal access token.
+Create a personal access token instead.

 1. Go to your [GitHub personal access tokens](https://github.com/settings/tokens) settings.
 2. Click "Generate New Token".